escowles/recipes/_posts/2017-05-28-brioche-doughnuts.md

   * Fold over and recover, then refrigerate for 6-15 hours
   * Dough can be frozen in a ziplock bag for up to 2 months

-donuts:
+doughnuts:

   * Roll half the dough into a 9x10 rectangle, about ½" thick and let rest for 5-10 minutes
-  * Cut out donuts and holes, re-roll any scraps into ¾" thick and recut
+  * Cut out doughnuts and holes, re-roll any scraps into ¾" thick and recut
   * Cover and let rise 1-3 hours, until almost doubled in height (preheat oven to 170°F and turn it off for a quicker rise)
-  * Heat oil in wok to 325°F, and fry 2 or 3 donuts at a time
+  * Heat oil in wok to 325°F, and fry 2 or 3 doughnuts at a time
   * Fry for 4 minutes, turning frequently, until golden brown and puffed
   * Cool for 5-10 minutes then toss in glaze to coat
   * Let dry to set the glaze